Corts Valencianes

 The Corts Valencianes ([ˈkoɾ(d)z valensiˈanes]), commonly known as Les Corts ([les ˈkoɾ(t)s]), are the main legislative body of the Generalitat Valenciana and therefore of the Valencian Community.
-The main location of the Corts is in the Palace of the Borgias in Valencia; however it can meet at any location in the Valencian lands.
+The main location of the Corts is in the Palace of the Borgias in Valencia.
+However it can meet at any location in the Valencian lands.
 The Corts has its origins in bodies established in the thirteenth century by King James I of Aragon.
 The modern institution was established in 1982 under the Valencian statute of autonomy of 1982.
-The current Corts were elected in 2019.
+The current Corts were elected in 2023.

 History

 Following the conquest and reign of James I of Aragon, the economic and military needs of the Crown of Aragon justified some meetings of the king with representatives of the three social classes (the nobility, who controlled the military forces, the church and the middle class), to obtain military or financial services.
 The economic needs justified those meetings, and at the beginning of the sixteenth century, a stable institution called the Corts Valencianes had already been established.

 Among the meetings which were held during the reign of James I, the most important was that of 7 April 1261 in Valencia, during which the king promulgated the Furs of Valencia, a series of charters equivalent to a modern constitution.
-Proof of the economic importance of the corts for the crown is that the king promulgated the Furs in exchange for the sum of 48,000, which were paid to him by the city of Valencia, by the cities of the Horta de València which belonged to the clergy and to the nobility, and by the towns of Castelló, Vilafamés, Onda, Llíria, Corbera, Cullera and Gandia.
+Proof of the economic importance of the corts for the crown is that the king promulgated the Furs in exchange for the sum of 48,000 crowns, which were paid to him by the cities of Valencia and Horta de València which belonged to the clergy and to the nobility, and by the towns of Castelló, Vilafamés, Onda, Llíria, Corbera, Cullera and Gandia.

 At the time of those corts, King James established a rule for his successors obliging them to organise a general cort in Valencia at the beginning of each reign, in the first month after their entry into the city.
 This obligation was renewed during the corts of 1271, the corts were summoned by James I and later by his son Peter III of Aragon.
 Those Corts were the only obligatory meetings, but the king summoned the corts on other occasions when required.

 In 1302, James II decided that it was necessary to summon the corts every three years.
 Later, during the corts of 1336, Peter IV confirmed this triennial meeting, by specifying that the corts were to meet every three years on All Saints' Day.